 What’s the history of ashtanga yoga?

 The general principles outlined for practice are said to be ancient and have been given from teacher (guru) to student (shishyah) for a long time.
-This is called parampara.
+This is transmission of knowledge is also called lineage (parampara).

-Personally, this practice has been absolutely life changing for me and one of the best things for my health, both mental, spiritual and physical.
-I have been sad and upset for a while and rejected the whole system and community for 4 years due to the misconduct.
+Personally, this practice has been absolutely life changing for me and one of the best things for my health: mental, spiritual and physical.
+Due to the above mentioned, I have been sad and upset for a while and rejected the whole system and community for 4 years.
 I came back to practice though, because the method itself works well for me (it doesn’t work for everyone, maybe there is something else that is more helpful for you).
-In my rational mind it sounds silly, but for me, there really is something magical about practicing in Mysore, India, for example.
+In my rational mind it sounds silly, but for me, there really is something magical about practicing in Mysore, India, at “the source”.
 This practice is the only way I can get in touch with spirituality in an agnostic way.
 It also helps me be more compassionate, empathetic and organized.
-I have built some wonderful friendships too through this practice.
-I hope I can teach ashtanga to you in a way that feels liberating, not overwhelming.
+I have built some wonderful friendships and traveled interesting places too through this practice.
+I hope I can teach ashtanga to you in a way that feels liberating, gentle and not overwhelming.